golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

     - payment_output: Output for H.A.L.
 NFTs minting cost.

       - must have more or equal lovelace to H.A.L.
-NFTs minting cost which is sum of `price` from `OrderDatum` of all `Order UTxOs`
+NFTs minting cost which is sum of `price` from `OrderDatum` of all `Order UTxOs` substracted by min lovelace used for `reference_output` and `user_output` and transaction fee.

+        > Order UTxO must pay everything.

     - rest_outputs: List of Pair of (`reference output`, `user_output`).